 Some studies, however, found little to no benefit of supplementation on lowering cholesterol levels.
 A 93-day study of 17 healthy female volunteers showed that daily supplementation of 3.9 grams a day of CLA did not alter cholesterol levels (7).

-3 CLA may help improve cardiovascular health.
-Several studies reveal that combination treatment with CLA and nitrite preserves cardiovascular function in mice.
+3. CLA may help improve cardiovascular health.
+Several studies reveal that combination treatment with CLA and nitrite preserve cardiovascular function in mice.
 Building on these results, researchers evaluated the effects of both in providing cardiac protection during a heart attack.